 With prone breast radiation therapy, we treat the patient while she is lying face-down (prone).
 In this position, the breast falls away from the chest.
 As a result, we can direct the beam of radiation to the breast but not the chest, thereby reducing radiation exposure to the heart and lungs.

 Your candidacy for prone breast radiation therapy depends on many factors.

 It is important to note that the prone position is neither suitable, nor advantageous, for all patients, and there are many factors that must be considered in determining the optimal treatment position.
-Please call Princeton Radiation Oncology to determine if you are an appropriate candidate for prone breast treatment.
+Please call Astera Radiation Oncology to determine if you are an appropriate candidate for prone breast treatment.